adzerk/audience-ios-objc-sdk/README.md

 #### Create your custom tracking event
 If none of the available tracking events matches your needs you can also extend `TrackingEvent` and create your own.

-__Beware!__ _Custom tracking events are not interpreted by our services and bring limited functionality other than logging and basic statistics._
+__Beware!__ _Custom tracking events might not be interpreted by our services and will have limited functionality (logging and basic statistics).
+Please try to use one of the existing tracking events model classes or at least inherit from one of those classes when creating a custom event to ensure you make the most out of Velocidi's CDP._

 ##### Objective-C